Natural Horsemanship Lessons

 Second Year

 During the second year, students should be refining the walk, trot, and canter, and ride more difficult patterns with increasing accuracy.
 They may learn how to ride a horse in collection or in the bridle.
 At this point, it is recommended that students increase exposure and education by joining a pony club, or 4H, or attending a camp, horse show, or clinic.
-We will provide opportunities we are aware of along the way.

 Third Year

 During the third year of lessons, students should be at a point to safely ride independently.
 However the best of riders know the importance of learning for life and ongoing lessons and attending clinics to hone in more advanced skills or specifics to a discipline (e.g. English Pleasure, Hunter Jumper, Saddle Seat, Dressage, Reining, Barrel Racing etc) are recommended.
-When a rider is competent to ride and care for a horse independently, I recommend leasing before buying.
+When a rider is competent to ride and care for a horse independently, we recommend leasing before buying.
 Leasing a horse is a great way to increase saddle time without taking on the commitment or expense of owning.
 Leasing also allows you the experience of caring for a horse fully, a great way to figure out if you are ready for a horse of your own.

 Learning for Life